Starting low carb or keto with diabetes medications

-So you have diabetes and you want to try a low-carb diet?
+So you have diabetes and you want to try a low-carb or keto diet?
 Congratulations!
 It may be the single best thing you could ever do for your health.
 It can start to reverse your type 2 diabetes, and dramatically increase your blood sugar control with type 1 diabetes.

 However, you need to know what you are doing.
 Once you start eating low carb you may instantly have to lower any insulin doses, a lot.